-The entire population of the Eastern Region is potentially exposed to direct and indirect impacts from earthquakes, but more so in the southwestern counties.
-The degree of exposure is dependent on many factors, including the age and construction type of the structures people live in, the soil type their homes are constructed on, their proximity to fault location and earthquake epicenter.
+The entire population of the Eastern Region is within an earthquake hazard area and are potentially exposed to direct and indirect impacts from earthquakes, but more so in the southwestern counties.
+The degree of exposure is dependent on many factors, the soil type their homes are constructed on, and their proximity to fault location and earthquake epicenter.
+The degree of susceptibility to earthquake hazards is also dependent on various factors, such as including the age and construction type of the structures people live in.

 Whether impacted directly or indirectly, the entire population will have to deal with the consequences of an earthquake to some degree.
 Business interruption could keep people from working, road closures could isolate populations, and loss of functions of utilities could impact populations that suffered no direct damage from an event itself.

 Impacts on persons and households in the planning area were estimated for the entire region for a 2,500-Year probabilistic earthquake scenario (2% chance of occurrence in 50 years) resulted in low potential impacts.
-Table 4-16 summarizes the results of displaced households.
+Table 4-20 summarizes the results of displaced households.
 It is estimated in a 2 p.m. time of occurrence scenario that there would be a total of 37 injuries across the region, four of which would require hospitalization.
 There would not be any fatalities.
 Additionally, there could be increased risk of damage or injury from rock fall or landslides to travelers, hikers, and others recreating outdoors at the time of the earthquake.
 More detailed descriptions of the numbers of estimated casualties in the Eastern Region under the various time of occurrence scenarios are available in the county annexes.

-Table 4-16 Estimated Earthquake Impacts on Persons and Households ------------ --
+Table 4-20 Estimated Earthquake Impacts on Persons and Households

-Number of Persons Requiring

-Number of Displaced Households Short-Term Shelter

-2,500-Year Earthquake 27 15
+Scenario Number of Displaced Households Number of Persons Requiring Short-Term Shelter 2,500-Year Earthquake 27 15

 The HAZUS analysis estimates that there are 119,000 buildings in the planning area for the Eastern Region, with a total replacement value of \$27.91 billion.
-Because all structures in the planning area are susceptible to earthquake impacts to varying degrees, this total represents the regionwide property exposure to seismic events.
+Because all structures in the planning area are exposed to earthquake impacts to varying degrees and susceptible to earthquake impacts to varying degrees.
+This total represents the regionwide property exposure to seismic events.
 Most of the buildings and most of the associated building value are residential.
-According to the model and shown in Table 4-17, about 1,783 buildings will be at least moderately damaged, with 3 buildings completely destroyed.
+According to the model and shown in Table 4-21, about 1,652 buildings will be at least moderately damaged, with 3 buildings completely destroyed.